commercialhaskell/stack/stack.yaml.md

 - `/etc/stack/config` -- for system global non-project options
 -  `~/.stack/stack.yaml` -- for user non-project options

+*Note:* When stack is invoked outside a stack project it will source project specific options from `~/.stack/global/stack.yaml`.

 ## Project config

 Project specific options are only valid in the `stack.yaml` file local to a project, not in the user or global config files.